A brief video introduction to the missional church conversation.

 To download the workbook, click here (large PDF file).

-For more information about hosting a training workshop for using the Moving Back into the Neighborhood resource, contact WCC Executive Director Scott Anderson.
+For more information about hosting a training workshop for using the Moving Back into the Neighborhood resource, contact WCC Interim Executive Director Laurie Wilkinson.